We can help you

-Metropolitan Police data shows that overall crime in London has increased by 6.4% year on year, with knife crime offences increasing by 21.2% and knife crime with injury offences increasing by 5.7%, leading the Sentencing Council to issue new guidelines relating to knife crime offences, effective from 1st June 2018.
+Metropolitan Police data shows that overall crime in London has increased by 6.4% year on year, with knife crime offences increasing by 21.2% and knife crime with injury offences increasing by 5.7%.
+This led the Sentencing Council to issue new guidelines relating to knife crime offences, which became effective from 1st June 2018.

 Knife crime and bladed article offences classified under the new Sentencing Council guidelines include: